moondance-labs/tanssi-docs/learn/appchains/overview.md

 ## Introduction {: #introduction }

-Appchains deployed through Tanssi receive many [benefits](/learn/tanssi/overview/#what-tanssi-provides){target=\_blank}, like block production as a service.
+Appchains deployed through Tanssi receive many [benefits](/learn/tanssi/overview/#what-tanssi-provides){target=\_blank}, like block production as a service, data retrievability as a service, and security through external security providers such as [Symbiotic](https://symbiotic.fi/){target=\_blank} on Ethereum.

 Also, because Tanssi appchains are based on a [modular tech stack](/learn/framework/){target=\_blank}, they profit from unique advantages when customizations are required at a runtime level.
 This [modularity](/learn/framework/modules/){target=\_blank} allows developers to add functionality directly into the runtime or extend the capabilities of the EVM itself via precompiled contracts.

 For example, by including modules from [Frontier](https://github.com/paritytech/frontier){target=\_blank}, a Tanssi appchain can become fully Ethereum-compatible, just like [Moonbeam](https://moonbeam.network){target=\_blank}.

-This section covers the fundamentals of a Tanssi appchain, its architecture, the core modules and functionalities, and the transaction fee mechanism.
+This section covers the fundamentals of a Tanssi appchain, its architecture, its core modules and functionalities, and the transaction fee mechanism.

 ## General Architecture {: #general-architecture}

-As previously discussed, appchains deployed through Tanssi are customizable blockchains that, among other features, have block production as a service and inherit security (and deterministic block finality) from an external securoty provider.
-Consequently, they act as Layer 1 blockchains like Moonbeam, not Layer 2 solutions on top of another Layer 1.
-Moreover, they can use Polkadot's native interoperability language, called [XCM](https://wiki.polkadot.network/docs/learn-xcm){target=\_blank}, to connect to other ecosystem blockchains (parachains), like [Moonbeam](https://moonbeam.network){target=\_blank}.
+As previously discussed, appchains deployed through Tanssi are customizable blockchains that, among other features, have block production as a service and inherit security with deterministic block finality within seconds from an external security provider.

+Tanssi appchains are fully decentralized networks.
+The decentralized nature of the networks increases considerably their resilience and fault tolerance since they don't rely on a single authority or entity to ensure their liveness.
+Instead, they rely on decentralized protocols, providing services in a trustless way.
+For example, they receive block production services from a decentralized and incentivized set of sequencers and security via a set of validators that operate with delegated assets at stake.

-In contrast, each Tanssi appchain will host its own Data-Preservers, which contain full archive nodes of the Tanssi appchain they are hosted in.
-Still, they will be incentivized through Tanssi's data retrieval as a service.
-These Data-Preservers will provide the RPC infrastructure for apps and users interacting with Tanssi and its appchains.
+Tanssi appchains also benefit from a set of Data-Preservers, with full archive nodes, ensuring the data availability layer availability.
+These data-preservers are incentivized through Tanssi's data retrieval services and also provide the RPC infrastructure for apps and users interacting with Tanssi appchains.

 ![Appchain Architecture Overview](/images/learn/appchains/overview/dark-overview-1.webp#only-dark)
 ![Appchain Architecture Overview](/images/learn/appchains/overview/light-overview-1.webp#only-light)